Armpit Rashes: Causes, Treatment, And Prevention

-If your armpits are itchy and appear reddish for hours, you may have a rash.
+If your armpits are itchy and appear reddish for hours or days, you may have a rash.
 It could be caused by an allergic reaction (to deodorant chemicals or others) or an underlying infection.
 Sometimes, even the skin surfaces around your armpits rubbing against each other can cause the rash.

 Armpit rashes are of different types.